Marc Mariani

-Marc Steven Mariani (born May 2, 1987) is a former American football wide receiver and return specialist.
-He played college football for the University of Montana, and was drafted by the Tennessee Titans in the seventh round of the 2010 NFL Draft.
+Marc Steven Mariani (born May 2, 1987) is an American former professional football player who was a wide receiver and return specialist in the National Football League (NFL).
+He played college football for the Montana Grizzlies, and was selected by the Tennessee Titans in the seventh round of the 2010 NFL draft.

-High school
+Early life

 Mariani attended Havre High School where he was awarded 10 letters: three each in football and basketball and four in tennis.
 He was named all-state at wide receiver.
 In his senior season he had 48 receptions for 1,237 yards and 16 touchdowns.

 He served as a team captain as a senior in football.
 His 2004 football team was 12–0 and the state "A" champion.
 He participated in Montana's annual East-West Shrine Game.

 College career

 Mariani, a walk-on at Montana in 2005 studying Business Marketing & Management, did not play football his first year.
 In 2006 Mariani played in all 14 games and had eight tackles on special teams.
 He did not have a reception as a receiver.
 In 2007 Mariani saw action in 11 games with three starts.
 His first touchdown came against Northern Colorado when he caught a 27-yard pass in the second quarter.
 Mariani finished the season with 15 catches for 231 yards and one touchdown.
 He also led the Big Sky and was 11th in the FCS in punt returns.
 As a junior in 2008 Mariani started all 16 games and 69 receptions for 1,308 yards with a career-best 15 touchdowns.
 His best game came against Southern Utah when he tied a school record with 4 touchdowns.
 He set a school record with 2,265 all-purpose yards, which is the fifth most in Big Sky Conference history.
 He led the Big Sky in punt returns, averaging 16.22 an attempt, which ranked him fourth in the nation.
 He was a first-team All-Big Sky picks at both wide receiver and a returner.
 He was named second-team All-American by the Sports Network.
 His best season came in 2009 when he caught 80 passes for 1,479 yards and 13 touchdowns.
 His 1,479 receiving yards set a single-season record at Montana.
 Mariani led the conference with seven 100-yard receiving games and in multiple touchdown games with four.
 He was a unanimous All-Big Sky pick at wide receiver, a second-team selection as a return specialist and was named a first-team All-American by the Associated Press.
 His best game came against South Dakota State when he gained 389 all-purpose yards, the second highest total in Big Sky single-game history; he recorded 12 receptions for 171 yards and two touchdowns, returned four kickoffs for 178 yards and 40 yards from six punt returns.

 Mariani finished his college career as one of the most successful receivers in school history with records in career receiving yards (3,018), receiving touchdowns (29) and career all-purpose yards (5,441).